BehnamZeinali/IMUNet/README.md

 The data-driven method for inertial navigation proposed in [RONIN](https://github.com/Sachini/ronin) for the ResNet18 model with all the new architectures and datasets has been implemented in Tensorflow-Keras as well.

 # Android
-The Android Application is available at [Android](https://github.com/BehnamZeinali/IMUNet_Android) It contains three sections:
+The Android Application is available at [Android](https://github.com/BehnamZeinali/IMUNet_Android).
+It contains three sections:

 1- The application for collecting a new dataset.

-2- The test part of the [RONIN](https://github.com/Sachini/ronin) for ResNet8 model using all the proposed models and some samples of the collected dataset has been implemented on Android.
+2- The test part of the [RONIN](https://github.com/Sachini/ronin) for ResNet8 model using all the proposed models and some samples of the collected dataset.

 3- A comparison has been implemented to show the efficiency and accuracy of the proposed model.
 The result can be seen in the video below: